7 Creative Ways to Manage Difficult Thoughts

 Well, lots of studies have shown that trying to suppress difficult thoughts (or any thoughts, for that matter) just doesn’t work.
 It isn’t that you lack self-control.
 And what’s more, trying to avoid or push away thoughts or feelings, can lead to difficulties like anxiety, depression and even phobias.

 But the good news is, there are ways that using the arts and imagination can help.
 Your creativity can be channelled to come to the rescue.
 Below, I offer a few ideas.

-But first, an important note: If unwanted or difficult thoughts are a problem for more than a few days, it’s very important that you consult your GP or primary care physician (or your therapist if you have one).
+But first, an important note: If unwanted or difficult thoughts are a problem for more than a few days, do consult your GP or primary care physician (or your therapist if you have one).
 This article does not constitute medical advice or treatment, and cannot replace any advice from your doctor or a mental health professional who knows you.Creative ways to deal with temporary difficult thoughts.
 Click To Tweet

 1. Affirmations: Poster or Mini-book

 Try a few affirmations – but the trick is to choose ones that both accept the difficult thought and also affirm your worth.
 It’s very important to include both of these two aspects.
 Use the word ‘and’ to link them, not the word ‘but’ (‘but’ has the effect of cancelling out one of the parts and weakening the affirmation).

 If your difficult thoughts are about a moment when you got things wrong in some way, try ‘I make mistakes sometimes and I’m okay – I don’t have to be perfect’.
 If you’re filled with painful thoughts about a relationship that went wrong, try ‘I’m sad it didn’t work out with X, and I am still loveable’.

 Use art materials to write out and/or illustrate your affirmations: you could go big and make a poster, or tiny and discreet, like a decorated matchbox or a mini booklet the size of a couple of postage stamps.